quantiacs/documentation/en/source/data/fundamental.md

 Discover available attributes  (us-gaap taxonomy) [here](http://xbrlview.fasb.org/yeti/resources/yeti-gwt/Yeti.jsp).
 Introduction to Financial Statements [here](https://www.sec.gov/oiea/reportspubs/investor-publications/beginners-guide-to-financial-statements.html)

-## Example create specific financial indicator
+## Example: creating a custom financial indicator

-The example demonstrates how to create your own financial indicator.
+This example shows how to create a custom financial indicator.
 You need to specify:
 - what facts are required for its creation;
 - the algorithm for its construction.